Tailings: Pond reclamation by microbiology

-During extraction of the oil from oil sand, tailings consisting of water, silt, clays and other solvents are also created.
+During extraction of the oil from oil sand, tailings consisting of water, silt, clays, and other solvents are also created.
 This solid will become mature fine tailings by gravity.
 Foght et al (1985) estimated that there are 103 anaerobic heterotrophs and 104 sulfate-reducing prokaryotes per milliliter in the tailings pond, based on conventional most probable number methods.
 Foght set up an experiment with two tailings ponds and an analysis of the archaea, bacteria, and the gas released from tailings ponds showed that those were methanogens.
 As the depth increased, the moles of CH4 released actually decreased.

 Siddique (2006, 2007) states that methanogens in the tailings pond live and reproduce by anaerobic degradation, which will lower the molecular weight from naphtha to aliphatic, aromatic hydrocarbons, carbon dioxide and methane.
 Those archaea and bacteria can degrade the naphtha, which was considered as waste during the procedure of refining oil.
 Both of those degraded products are useful.
 Aliphatic, aromatic hydrocarbons and methane can be used as fuel in the humans' daily lives.
 In other words, these methanogens improve the coefficient of utilization.
 Moreover, these methanogens change the structure of the tailings pond and help the pore water efflux to be reused for processing oil sands.
 Because the archaea and bacteria metabolize and release bubbles within the tailings, the pore water can go through the soil easily.
 Since they accelerate the densification of mature fine tailings, the tailings ponds are enabled to settle the solids more quickly so that the tailings can be reclaimed earlier.
 Moreover, the water released from the tailings can be used in the procedure of refining oil.
 Reducing the demand of water can also protect the environment from drought.

 Reprocessing

 As mining techniques and the price of minerals improve, it is not unusual for tailings to be reprocessed using new methods, or more thoroughly with old methods, to recover additional minerals.
 Extensive tailings dumps of Kalgoorlie / Boulder in Western Australia were re-processed profitably in the 1990s by KalTails Mining.

+Even though the reprocessing of tailings might deliver additional metal value and decreases in some cases the risk for acid mine drainage, the volume of mineral waste is not decreased significantly.

+To remediate this, a valorization of the bulk of the tailings, the gangue minerals, has to be found.
+A crucial valorization pathway is the use in construction materials, which is the commodity with the highest demand for minerals.

+Novel technologies are being developed, such as granulation processes for the application as aggregate in concrete.

 A machine called the PET4K Processing Plant has been used in a variety of countries for the past 20 years to remediate contaminated tailings.